 According to section 88/R of the HCA, where a prior decision of the Competition Office or the European Commission has already established an infringement of competition law and the decision was not challenged in judicial review, or was confirmed in judicial review, the court hearing the follow-on action is bound by the part of the decision establishing the infringement.
-Where a prior decision of an NCA has already established an infringement of competition law and the decision was confirmed in judicial review, the court hearing the follow-on action for an NCA has already established an infringement of competition law and the decision was not challenged in judicial review, or was confirmed in judicial review, the court hearing the follow-on action must regard the competition law infringement established in the decision as a fact.
+Where a prior decision of an NCA has already established an infringement of competition law and the decision was not challenged in judicial review, or was confirmed in judicial review, the court hearing the follow-on action must regard the competition law infringement established in the decision as a fact.
 Thus, in a follow-on action for damages, the claimant is only required to prove causation and loss.